dearhive/MashShare/readme.txt

 = 3.4.9 =
 * New: Add new short code parameter [mashshare icons=1] allows to show icon buttons only
 * Fix: Remove access token notice
+* Tweak: Lower request break to 5min if facebook api req/hours limits are reached

 = 3.4.8 =
 * New: Extend shortcode and allow selection of certain networks and button size [mashshare networks="facebook,twitter,linkedin" services="3" size="small"]